Jon1Games/GamingLounge-Encryption-Decrytion/README.md

 ## Usage

-Files that ends with ".gled" cannot be encrypted.
+Files that ends with ".gled" cannot be encrypted.<br>
 `python gled.py `
 | Argument | Usage |
 | ---------------- | ------------------------------------------------- |